Level Crossing Removals in Frankston City

 The Level Crossing Removal Authority (LXRA) has not ruled out developing train stabling facilities at Baxter, and Council is advocating to the State Government to give this serious consideration.

-The works to remove the level crossing at Carrum will begin in 2018, starting with the construction of a bridge connecting Station Street across the Patterson River.
+The works to remove the level crossing at Carrum will begin in early 2018, starting with the construction of a bridge connecting Station Street across the Patterson River.

 Frankston City Council